halildurmus/win32/website/docs/advanced/leak-tracking.md

 }
 ```

-This will automatically enable tracking for all tests, reset the registry before
-each test, and verify that no leaks remain after each test — without any
-boilerplate in the tests themselves.

 ## How It Works

-1. An allocation is made through a `package:ffi_leak_tracker` allocator after
+1. An allocation is made through a `package:ffi_leak_tracker` allocator while
-   tracking is enabled
+   tracking is enabled.
-2. The allocator registers the allocation with the leak tracker, recording its
+2. The allocator registers the allocation with the tracker, recording its
-   address, size, type, timestamp, and current call stack
+   address, size, type, timestamp, and current call stack.
 3. When the memory is freed via the same allocator's `free()`, the tracker
-   removes the record from its registry
+   removes the record from its registry.
 4. When `LeakTracker.emit()` or `LeakTracker.verifyNoLeaks()` is called, any
-   allocation still present in the tracker's registry is reported as a leak
+   allocation still present in the registry is reported as a leak.

 ## Example